MagnaFlow, Borla, or Gibson?

 When it comes to exhaust systems, you have a few options.
 Each of these exhaust systems has their up’s and downs.
 If you are looking for an exhaust that is super deep, go with a Flowmaster.
 If you are looking for semi-deep, go with MagnaFlow.
 If you are on the more conservative end and looking for an exhaust that will not drone out on you, go with the gentleman’s exhaust (the Borla).

 The problem with Flowmaster is that they have discontinued the Flowmaster Cat-back System 409S – Single Rear Exit – Force II.
-This leaves your options down to the MagnaFlow, Borla or Gibson.
+This leaves your options down to the MagnaFlow, Borla, Gibson, and aFe now (late addition).

 - Flowmaster Cat-back System 409S – Single Rear Exit – Force II (DISCONTINUED)